 Gell-Mann himself worked at CERN in the early 1970s and, with his collaborator Harald Fritzsch, developed the fundamental theory of the strong nuclear force — Quantum Chromodynamics (QCD) — that describes the basic interaction between quarks and gluons.
 It is a major component of the Standard Model of the Elementary Particles.

 According to External Professor Jim Hartle (UC Santa Barbara), Gell-Mann’s Ph.D. student and long-time collaborator, “Murray had a broad interest in science which led him to work many different areas inside physics and without.”
-For instance, he worked decades with Hartle (UC Santa Barbara) on the foundations of quantum mechanics and its application to cosmology through their decoherent histories quantum theory.
+For instance, he worked decades with Hartle (UC Santa Barbara) on the foundations of quantum mechanics and its application to cosmology through their decoherent histories quantum theory, which was an important step toward formulating how quantum theory would work at the moment of the big bang, before observers would have existed.

 In a speech delivered in 2014, when Gell-Mann was awarded Germany’s prestigious Helmholtz Medal, Hartle evoked an injunction often attributed to Erwin Schrödinger “The task is not to see what no one else has seen, but to think what no one else has thought, about that which everyone else has seen.
 That is Murray Gell-Mann.”